 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries described in the next section before you start building Python applications for real-world use.
-In particular, you should always install Distribute, as it makes it much easier for you to use other third-party Python libraries.
+In particular, you should always install Setuptools and pip, as it makes it much easier for you to use other third-party Python libraries.

-The most crucial third-party Python software of all is Distribute, which extends the packaging and installation facilities provided by the distutils in the standard library.
-Once you add Distribute to your Python system you can download and install any compliant Python software product with a single command.
+Once installed, you can download, install and uninstall any compliant Python software product with a single command.
 It also enables you to add this network installation capability to your own Python software with very little work.

-To install pip, simply open a command prompt and run
+To see if pip is installed, open a command prompt and run

 This page is a remixed version of another guide, which is available under the same license.